OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowDynamicTable.md

         icon:             # this represents the name of image-icon to display on that cell
         url:              # this property is used to display a URL on that cell
         target:           # if the value of this property is set to "_blank", then a new webpage will be open to display the content
-    -                     #repite the content inside of items for each row on the table
+    -                     #repeat the content inside of items for each row on the table
 ```

 ### Description